Introduction to ITIL

 - CSPI is a continual process of improvement to maximize the effectiveness of IT methods and services.
 CSPI employs quality management methods based on past service successes and malfunctions.
 Reviewing services and examining processes enable to channelize efforts in targeted directions and bringing in required changes to the service offerings.
 These changes are company-specific and would vary as per the company culture, strengths and lacunae.
 It is essential to identify the lacunas that have an adverse impact on an organization, modify those processes and prioritize the same to bring in targeted outcomes.

 This has been a guide to What is ITIL.
-Here we discuss the ITIL structural framework comprises of 5 processes and allied functions.
+Here we discuss the basic concept; ITIL structural framework comprises of 5 processes and allied functions.
 You can also go through our other suggested articles to learn more –